Peter Wingfield

-Dr Peter Wingfield (born 5 September 1962) is a Welsh-born television actor, well known for his television roles as Dan Clifford in Holby City, Dr. Robert Helm in Queen of Swords and Inspector Simon Ross in Cold Squad but he is internationally best known for his role as the 5000-year-old Immortal Methos in the hit syndicated series Highlander: The Series.
-He also portrayed Dr. James Watson in Sanctuary.
+Peter Wingfield (born 5 September 1962) is a Welsh actor and anesthesiologist.
+He is known for his television roles, notably as Dan Clifford on Holby City, Methos on Highlander: The Series, Dr. Robert Helm on Queen of Swords, Inspector Simon Ross in Cold Squad, and Dr. James Watson on Sanctuary.

 Wingfield studied medicine before becoming a successful actor, and later returned to medicine as an anesthesiologist.

+Early life

+Wingfield was born in Cardiff in 1962.
+He originally studied medicine at Brasenose College, Oxford and Barts and The London School of Medicine and Dentistry, before taking up acting and graduating from the Guildhall School of Music and Drama.

 Acting career

 Wingfield has appeared in numerous North American television productions for both Canadian and U.S. companies, including the portrayal of Dr Robert Helm in Queen of Swords filmed in Spain at Texas Hollywood, Almeria, and the surrounding Tabernas Desert.
 Executive producer, David Abramowitz, met Peter Wingfield at a Highlander convention in November 1999 and offered him the parts of Doctor Helm or Captain Grisham.
 Wingfield chose the doctor as a part with more mileage and more challenging.